 The science and method of calibration provides us with a way to bring two, or more things into harmony.
 It is done frequently on diverse things as scientific instruments, avionics, or music.
-Without ‘this quest for harmony’ readings and things degrade into a thing of futile confusion.
+Without ‘this quest for blending’ things degrade into a symphony of confusion.

-We need a “calibration of our spirits” with God’s Holy Spirit.
+We need a calibration of our spirit with God’s Holy Spirit.
 We tune in to Him.
-His word is a little bit like a “tech manual”, showing us, and helping us.
+His Word is a little bit like a tech manual, showing us, and helping us.
 He helps us adjust so that we are harmoniously flowing with Him and with others.
+Sometimes this takes time.

 Within six months they disbanded, and went their own ways.
 I was told that their meetings were essentially ‘gutted out’.
-They became fanatical about the’anti-abortion’ message to such an extreme they didn’t even have a church service anymore.
-It was now nothing more than a political rally, and they were not even reading the Word.
+They became fanatical about the ‘anti-abortion’ message to such an extreme they didn’t even have a church service anymore.
+It was now nothing more than a political rally, and they were not even reading the Word or worshiping together.
 They were no longer calibrated to the Spirit or the Church.
 They were no longer aligned to the truth.

 I have to be regularly adjusted into a harmony with the promises of God.
 I need my gauges to be consistent with the Word.
 Not to be ‘heavy’ on certain things.
 I realize that my illness causes me to be very inconsistent.
-I suppose I am God’s ‘ping-pong ball.’
+I sometimes feel like I’m God’s ‘ping-pong ball.’
 I wish I was different, but the promises given are that He intends to change me.
 I bet He can do this remarkable thing.

 2 thoughts on “Calibrating Your Heart to His”